The Cathedral (2021 film)

-The Cathedral is a 2021 American semi-autobiographical drama film written, directed, and edited by Ricky D'Ambrose.
-It stars Brian d'Arcy James and Monica Barbaro.
+The Cathedral is a 2021 American semi-autobiographical coming-of-age drama film written, directed, and edited by Ricky D'Ambrose.
+It stars Brian d'Arcy James, Monica Barbaro, Mark Zeisler, Geraldine Singer, and William Bednar-Carter.
+It revolves around an only child's meditative, impressionistic account of an American family's rise and fall over two decades.

+The film had its world premiere at the 78th Venice International Film Festival in September 2021, where it was awarded the HFPA Special Prize.
+It was given a limited theatrical release in the United States on September 2, 2022, before its streaming release on September 9, by MUBI.
+It received generally positive reviews from critics.
+At the 38th Independent Spirit Awards, it won the John Cassavetes Award and was nominated for Best Supporting Performance (for James) and Best Editing.

 Premise

 The film follows the life of Jesse Damrosch from his birth in 1987 until his college acceptance at the age of twenty.
-Familial drama like the AIDS-related death of his uncle Joseph, and his tense relationship for his father occurs against the backdrop of historical events like the 1993 bombing of the World Trade Center in New York City and the presidency of George W. Bush.
+Familial drama like the AIDS-related death of his uncle Joseph, and his tense relationship with his father occurs against the backdrop of historical events like the 1993 bombing of the World Trade Center in New York City and the presidency of George W. Bush.